 Don’t underestimate the power of light!
 The number one mistake new gardeners make when starting seeds is not providing enough light.
 While it might be possible to grow seedlings in a south facing window, you will have the most success by providing artificial light.
 Plants that don’t get enough light stretch upwards, becoming “leggy.”
 Leggy plants are weak and unhealthy, and will have a difficult time transitioning to the garden.

 You can spend a few extra dollars on grow lights, but LED shop lights or fluorescent lights work well too and are less expensive.
 We recommend using four bulbs per shelf because it spreads the light over a larger area.
 We also use fixtures with adjustable chains to easily adjust the height as the plants grow.
 We attach the lights to a wire shelving system.

 When you see the first bit of green pop through the soil, it’s time to get your seedlings under lights.
 Once you see that first seedling emerge, remove the plastic cover and place the whole tray under lights.

-TIP: Sometimes your seedlings will grow at different heights, and adjusting the height of your lights will benefit only the taller plants.
-There are two workarounds that will PROVIDE EVEN LIGHT TO BOTH SHORTER AND LONGER PLANTS.
+Tip: Sometimes your seedlings will grow at different heights, and adjusting the height of your lights will benefit only the taller plants.
+There are two workarounds that will provide even light to both shorter and longer seedlings.

 Group the taller plants in one side of the tray, and the shorter plants together in the other side.
 Adjust the length of the chain on the lights so the taller plants have a shorter length of chain and the shorter plants have a longer length of chain.